Rent Tax Credit

 In certain cases, the Rent Tax Credit applies for tenancies which do not need to be registered with the RTB.
 This includes ‘rent-a-room’ or ‘digs’ type arrangements.

-However, the Rent Tax Credit will not be available for ‘rent-a-room’ or ‘digs’ type arrangements if:
+The Rent Tax Credit is not available for ‘rent-a-room’ or ‘digs’ type arrangements if you and the landlord are related.

 Property